 My friends Jim and Judy – who run an ACIM study group in a nearby town – introduced me to Tara Singh by lending me their copy of Nothing Real Can Be Threatened.
-I read a few sentences – literally no more than a paragraph – and had to put the book down because it was like somebody had just dropped hot coals on my brain.
-This man understood.
+I read a few sentences – literally no more than a paragraph – and had to put the book down because it was like somebody had just thrown a handful of hot coals into my brain.
+Tara Singh understood.
 He got it.
 And more than that – he could communicate it.

 I believe firmly that our study or practice of the course is always deeply personal.
 It meets us where we are – spiritually, psychologically, emotionally.
 This is what makes it sacred.
-Our true spiritual undertakings are always of the heart – heaven joined to heart, if you will – and it is what is missing in the rigid formalism of most organized religions.
-Before I read Taraji, my own experience of being a course student often felt at odds with what I read or saw in other students’ experience.
+Our true spiritual journeys are always of the heart – heaven joined to heart, if you will – and it is this that is missing in the rigid formalism of most organized religions.
+Before I read Taraji, my own experience of being an ACIM student often felt at odds with what I read or saw in other students’ experience.
 It wasn’t that they were wrong or dishonest.
 It was simply that their experience did not resonate with mine.